See Worldwide VoD

 15 Internet pornography: requirement to prevent access by persons under the age of 18

-A person must not make pornographic material available on the internet on a commercial basis to persons in the United Kingdom except in a way that secures that, at any given time, the material is not normally accessible by persons under the age of 18
+A person must not make pornographic material available on the internet on a commercial basis to persons in the United Kingdom except in a way that secures that, at any given time, the material is not normally accessible by persons under the

 The age-verification regulator (see section 17) must publish guidance about--